Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 An Analysis of Balance of Nature, Part 3: Mineral Content

 Minerals are critical nutrients as well.
-Minerals are heat stable.
+Minerals are heat-stable.
 They don’t disappear during cutting, grinding, drying, and bottling of a product.
-Even when you take out the carbohydrate (the fiber and the sugar) you still have the minerals of the fruits in the powder.
+Even when you take out the carbohydrate (the fiber and the sugar), you still have the minerals of the fruits in the powder.
 You can really tell how much material you started with by examining the mineral content.
-So, a sample of each product of Balance of Nature Veggies and Fruits was sent to an independent analytical laboratory for the analysis of minerals.
+So, a sample of each product of Balance of Nature Veggies and Fruits was sent to an independent analytical laboratory for mineral analysis.
 The results for the Balance of Nature Veggies are given in Table 3, while Table 4 has the results for Balance of Nature Fruits.
 Comparisons are given with vegetables and fruits that are said to be ingredients in these products.

 Table 3.
 Mineral Comparison of Balance of Nature Veggies with Raw Vegetables.